madhavi-kumari/madhavi-kumari/README.md

 # *Hi there 👋!
 I'm Madhavi*

- - a software engineer,making my way to a full-stack developer
+ - a software developer,making my way in the IT industry
  - looking forward to solving real-world problems
  - I'm a knowledge seeker & ❤️ to learn new technologies